ColtonWilson/Group7_Project1/README.md

 ![Password Generator Screenshot](assets/images/Password-Generator-Generate-A-Unique-Password-Screenshoot.png)

+## User Story
+AS A traveler
+I WANT to be able to see how much my currency will be when I go to different countries SO THAT I know how much currency to take with me
+GIVEN

 ## Usage

-To use the password generator, click the "Generate Password" button.
+Toconvert your selected  use the password generator, click the "Generate Password" button.
 Once clicked, a window prompt will appear at the top of the page.
 This prompt will ask you to input the a number, which indicates the length of your customized password.
 When confirmed, four questions will be asked to further customize your password.
 Upon completion of questions your password will be generated in the display box on the webpage!

 ## Support